French Premier Promises Concrete Aid For Cyclone-hit Mayotte - UrduPoint

 French Premier Promises Concrete Aid For Cyclone-hit Mayotte

+French Prime Minister Francois Bayrou arrived in Mayotte on Monday, saying he aimed to rebuild the Indian Ocean territory ravaged by Cyclone Chido within two years

-Mamoudzou, (APP - UrduPoint / Pakistan Point News - 30th Dec, 2024) French Prime Minister Francois Bayrou arrived in Mayotte on Monday, vowing to bring help to the Indian Ocean territory ravaged by Cyclone Chido.
+Mamoudzou, (APP - UrduPoint / Pakistan Point News - 30th Dec, 2024) French Prime Minister Francois Bayrou arrived in Mayotte on Monday, saying he aimed to rebuild the Indian Ocean territory ravaged by Cyclone Chido within two years.

 The most devastating cyclone to hit France's poorest department in 90 years caused colossal damage in mid-December, killing at least 39 people and injuring more than 5,600.